Annsana/Programming-Basics/README.md

-To find area using python
+P1:To find area using python

-Python program to swap two numbers using temporary variable
+P2:Python program to swap two numbers using temporary variable